SomaLogic/SomaDataIO/README.md

 ```

 Please see vignette
-`vignette("loading-and-wrangling", package = "SomaDataIO")` for more
+`vignette("tips-loading-and-wrangling", package = "SomaDataIO")` for
-details and options.
+more details and options.

 ## Wrangling